solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/OptimismMultisig.md

     }
     ```

 -   `run()`: Sets up the environment for running the proposal, and executes all proposal actions.
 This sets `addresses`, `primaryForkId`, and calls `super.run()` to run the entire proposal.
 In this example, `primaryForkId` is set to `mainnet` and selecting the fork for running the proposal.
-Next, the `addresses` object is set by reading from the `Addresses.json` file.
+Next, the `addresses` object is set by reading from the JSON file.
 For further reading, see the [run function](../overview/architecture/proposal-functions.md#run-function).

     ```solidity
     function run() public override {